2022 Utah Utes football team

 The 2022 Utah Utes football team represented the University of Utah as a member of the Pac-12 Conference during the 2022 NCAA Division I FBS football season.
 Led by 18th-year head coach Kyle Whittingham the Utes played their home games at Rice–Eccles Stadium in Salt Lake City.
 The Utes finished the season 10–4, 7–2 in Pac-12 play to finish in a three-way tie for second place.
 Due to tiebreaking rules, Utah received the bid to the Pac 12 Championship Game.
-There they defeated No. 4-ranked USC for the second time on the season to win the conference championship.
-As a result, for the second consecutive year they received a bid to the Rose Bowl, where they lost to Penn State.
+There, it defeated No. 4-ranked USC for the second time that season to win the conference championship.
+As a result, for the second consecutive year Utah received a bid to the Rose Bowl, where it lost to Penn State.

 Preseason

 In the preseason polls released on July 28, Utah was picked to finish the season as the top team in the conference.